Raiffeisenbank (Russia)

-AO Raiffeisenbank (АО «Райффайзенбанк») is a bank in Russia.
-It is a subsidiary of Raiffeisen Bank International, which in turn is a fully controlled subsidiary of Austrian banking group Raiffeisen Zentralbank.
-Included in the list of systemically important banks.
-The headquarters is located in Moscow.
+AO Raiffeisenbank (АО «Райффайзенбанк») is a bank in Russia, subsidiary of Raiffeisen Bank International.
+It is a systemically important bank in Russia, headquartered in Moscow.

 At the end of 2020, it ranked 7th among Russian banks in net profit (36.788 billion rubles), 10th in terms of assets (1,457.253 billion rubles) and 11th in terms of capital (189.236 billion rubles).
 In the Forbes World Best Banks list, published in April 2021, Raiffeisen Bank ranks first among Russian banks.

 History

-Raiffeisenbank is part of the international banking Raiffeisen Group.

-In 1927, the central bank was founded in Vienna, which is now the main link of the Raiffeisen banking group.
-The Raiffeisen Group began to expand outside of Austria in 1986.
-Now Raiffeisen Bank International is a leading universal bank in Central and Eastern Europe with the largest branch network of all Western banking groups listed on the Vienna Stock Exchange.
+Through Raiffeisen Bank International (RBI), the Raiffeisen Banking Group began to expand outside of Austria in 1986.
+RBI developed into a leading universal bank in Central and Eastern Europe with the largest branch network of all Western banking groups listed on the Vienna Stock Exchange.

-Raiffeisenbank in Russia

-It was founded in 1996 as Raiffeisenbank Austria and has expanded following the 2006 takeover of Russia's Impexbank.

-In 2001, a branch of the bank was opened in St. Petersburg, and in 2005 — in Samara, Yekaterinburg, Novosibirsk, and in 2006 — in Krasnodar.
+Raiffeisenbank in Russia was founded in 1996.
+In 2001, a branch of the bank was opened in Saint Petersburg, in 2005 in Samara, Yekaterinburg, and Novosibirsk, and in 2006 in Krasnodar.
 In 2018, the bank begins to develop a digital presence that allows serving customers without physical branches.
 In 2019, Raiffeisenbank's virtual offices are open in 109 cities of Russia.
 At 2021, the geography of digital presence is more than 300 cities.

-In 2006, Raiffeisenbank acquires 100% of the shares of JSC "IMPEXBANK".
-A year later, they are united under the unified brand of Raiffeisenbank CJSC and Raiffeisenbank becomes the largest bank with the participation of foreign capital in Russia (as of 2006).
+In 2006, Raiffeisenbank acquired 100% of the shares of JSC Impexbank.
+A year later, they were united under the unified brand of Raiffeisenbank CJSC and Raiffeisenbank became the largest bank with the participation of foreign capital in Russia (as of 2006).

 In July 2021, Raiffeisen Bank International AG filed a lawsuit against the Arbitration Court of Moscow for recovery from PJSC "Mobile TeleSystems" about 615 million rubles.
 The third person is attracted by the Federal Antimonopoly Service (FAS) of Russia.

 In September 2021, Raiffeisenbank launched a service for translating salaries on the fact of worked days, for which the daily salary calculation module was created.
 Project partner — Payday from VK (earlier — Mail.ru Group).

+On September 13, 2023, the Bank of Russia canceled the license of Raiffeisenbank to operate as a specialized depository of investment funds, mutual funds and non-state pension funds.
+The cancellation occurred voluntarily, based on a statement from Raiffeisenbank.